-Maryland State flag lapel pin with clutch fastener for se...
+Maryland waving flag lapel pin, with clutch fastener for ...

-4x6" fine polyester flag, hemmed on all sides and mounted...
+4x6" printed flag Polyester fabric hemmed on all sides ...

 Outdoor Maryland state flags are available in a variety of size, material and mounting options.
 Nylon Maryland flags are lightweight but durable and dry quickly after a storm.
 For a more heavy-duty Maryland flag, choose the heavy-weight polyester flag.
 The heavy duty polyester requires more wind to fly, but also lasts longer.
 Please call us if you don't see the size or style Maryland flag that you are looking for.
 We can find, or custom make the perfect flag for your display.

 Maryland state flags are divided into four quarters.
 The canton and lower fly quarters feature a black and gold design that comes from the personal coat of arms of George Calvert, while the other quarters feature the red and white trefoil cross of the Crossland coat of arms.
 Both of the patterns were included in the flag honor the founder of colonial Maryland, Cecilius Calvert.
 Their use emphasizes the unique aspects of Maryland's heritage, in contrast to the flags of many other states which include national symbols alongside state symbols.

 History of Maryland State Flags